 The Board covenants in the Bond Order to levy and assess, for each year that all or any part of the Bonds remain outstanding and unpaid, a tax adequate to provide funds to pay the principal of and interest on the Bonds and the Outstanding Bonds.
-For tax year 2019, the District has levied a tax rate of \$0.51 for debt service.
-See "Tax Rate Distribution" and "Tax Roll Information" below, and "TAX PROCEDURES" and "INVESTMENT CONSIDERATIONS-Factors Affecting Taxable Values and Tax Payment."
+For tax year 2021, the District levied a tax rate of \$0.75 for debt service.
+See "Tax Rate Distribution" and "Tax Roll Information" below, and "TAX PROCEDURES."

-Maintenance Tax
+Maintenance and Operations Tax

 The Board has the statutory authority to levy and collect an annual ad valorem tax for the operation and maintenance of the District, if such a maintenance tax is authorized by the District's voters.
 A maintenance tax election was held on May 9, 2009, and voters of the District authorized, among other things, the Board to levy a maintenance tax at a rate not to exceed \$1.50 per \$100 assessed valuation for general operations and maintenance costs.
 At the same election, voters authorized the Board to levy a maintenance tax for operations and maintenance costs of recreational facilities at a rate not to exceed \$0.10 per \$100 assessed valuation.
-The District levied a \$0.39 maintenance and operations tax rate for 2019.
+The District levied a \$0.15 maintenance and operations tax rate for 2021.
 It has not levied a maintenance and operations tax for recreational facilities to date.
 A maintenance tax is in addition to taxes which the District is authorized to levy for paying principal of and interest on the Bonds.
 See "Debt Service Tax" above.